Dan6erbond/share-me/README.md

 ![Screenshot](./assets/screenshots/post.png)

+More screenshots can be found in the [screenshots](./assets/screenshots/) directory.

 ## Features

-- Sign-Up with Username/Email and Password
+- Full-Page Drag/Drop and Paste Support
 - Share Post URLs, Mark Post Public/NSFW
 - Generate OpenGraph and Twitter Metadata for Social Media Embeds
   - Supports WhatsApp, Discord, Twitter, Facebook and More
 - PocketBase Backend with Support for the Following:
+  - Username/Email Sign-up and Login
   - OIDC Authentication
   - SMTP Mail Server for Verification Mails (WIP)
   - S3 Configuration for File Storage